-Seriously, What A Day: 8 Things That Actually Happened On Tuesday
+Seriously, What A Day: 9 Things That Happened In 24 Hours

 News

-Seriously, What A Day: 8 Things That Actually Happened On Tuesday
+Seriously, What A Day: 9 Things That Happened In 24 Hours

 Tuesday was the opposite of a slow news day.
-It was a mad scramble of a news day, featuring major developments on President-elect Donald Trump's ties to Russia, a contentious confirmation hearing, a death sentence in a high-profile hate-crime case, among other things.
-And there's still room for more news: President Obama's farewell speech has yet to come, at 9 p.m.
-EST. That could create yet more big headlines.
+It was a mad scramble of a news day, featuring major developments on President-elect Donald Trump's ties to Russia, a contentious confirmation hearing, a death sentence in a high-profile hate-crime case, and President Obama's farewell speech, among other things.

 In case you couldn't keep up — and we can't blame you — here's a rundown of some of the biggest news of the day.